- What is SMS Messages Carrier Filtering?

 Filtering can take place in the United States as well as in the rest of the world, regardless of the origin or destination numbers of a message.
 Carriers have a legal obligation to follow the policies, laws, and regulations of the country or mobile network where a message is being delivered to.

-Additionally carriers proactively seek to prevent SPAM, unsolicited, or questionable messages from reaching their subscribers.
-This can help prevents loss of business by reducing the likelihood of some subscribers taking actions against carriers, filing complaints, or switching to other carriers.
+Carriers proactively seek to prevent SPAM, unsolicited, or questionable messages from reaching their subscribers.
+This can help prevent loss of business by reducing the likelihood of some subscribers taking action against carriers, filing complaints, or switching to other carriers.

 If your business use SMS messaging you should familiarize yourself with the concepts of carrier filtering.
-Filtering techniques and practices are kept strictly confidential by carriers and varies significantly from one carrier to the next.
-While some may have sophisticated algorithms that analyze messages content others may just have a specific set of terms that trigger filtering.
-Because of the this, Telebroad is not capable of determining precisely why or how certain messages were filtered.
+Filtering techniques and practices are kept strictly confidential by carriers and vary significantly from one carrier to the next.
+While some may have sophisticated algorithms that analyze message content others may just have a specific set of terms that trigger filtering.
+Because of this, Telebroad is not capable of determining precisely why or how certain messages were filtered.

 That being said, there are still some tips (see below) that you can follow in order to avoid or minimize the chances of your messages getting filtered.